Chapter 4:

 Isa 44:3, 4

-For I shall pour out water upon the thirsty one, and trickling streams upon the dry place.
-I shall pour out my spirit upon your seed, and my blessing upon your descendants.
-And they will certainly spring up as among the green grass, like poplars by the water ditches.
+For I shall pour out water upon the thirsty one, and flowing streams upon the dry ground.
+I will pour out my spirit upon your offspring, and my blessing upon your descendants.
+And they will spring up as among the green grass, like poplars by the streams of water.

 Rom 8:9